 For Iraq's Christians, Christmas cheer tinged with despair

-The Nativity scene and Christmas tree are in place on the corner of the street.
 Some of the children proudly wear red Santa Claus hats or show off new toys, mostly plastic guns for small boys.
+Windows and balconies are festooned with colorful balloons.

 Comments